 Donate and Volunteer with Food Banks

 Local food banks in Bowling Green and Wood County are in need of your support and donations.
-Visit our BGSU Ending Hunger page to connect with local food pantries to identify their greatest needs at this time.
-Visit BGSU Ending Hunger Website
+Visit our Food Justice and Equity @ BGSU page to connect with local food pantries to identify their greatest needs at this time.
+Visit the Food Justice and Equity @ BGSU Website

 The Ohio Association of Foodbanks represents Ohio's 12 Feeding America foodbanks, who serve all 88 counties in Ohio.
 Prior to the COVID-19 outbreak, the network served an average of 25,000 people every day.
 In the days and weeks to come, they will serve many more thousands of people, and we will need to do so through different means of distribution.
 This presents unique challenges and needs.
 View opportunities to help.